RamonHernandez1/osticket-prereqs/README.md

 <p>
 </p>
 <p>
-I now will install and enable IIS (Internet Information Servies) by going to Control Panel> Programs> Turn Windows Features On or Off> Internet Information Services and enable it then World Wide Web Services> Application Development Features and enable CGI:
+ Now I will install and enable IIS (Internet Information Servies) by going to Control Panel> Programs> Turn Windows Features On or Off> Internet Information Services and enable it then World Wide Web Services> Application Development Features and enable CGI: